 3. Burst the high expectations.

 Yoga, quite literally, means “to yoke” or “union.”
-Yoga is a process of uniting with yourself, and it should be easy.
+It is a process of uniting with yourself, and it should be easy.

 Often we equate yoga with challenging, limb-twisting poses.
-However, yoga is not about touching your toes or stretching 98 degrees to the northeast.
-You are in yoga when your body, mind, and breathing are aligned.
+However, it is not about touching your toes or stretching 98 degrees to the northeast.
+You are in it when your body, mind, and breathing are aligned.

 4. Have a qualified teacher.